cfoltran/cv/cv-EN.md

 2 days that led us to the creation of a [platform](https://github.com/owalid/Collabathon_2019) interpreting climate data.

 ### HEC design thinking:<br>
 1 month of reflection around the issue of sustainable development.
-We created a platform .
-Our solution allows to connect directly to the ERP of the companies in order to have access to the unsold goods.
-The unsold goods are then made available to designers or recycling factories.
-We will win the first place in the program allowing us to be incubated at Station F for 1 year.
-We had the chance to work with big French actors like LVMH or the French underwear.
+We created a platform to recycle textile waste.
+Our solution allows to connect directly companies ERP in order to access to the unsold goods.
+This are made available to designers or recycling factories.
+This platform will allow us to obtain the first place allowing us to be incubated at Station F for 1 year.

-Translated with www.DeepL.com/Translator (free version)

 ## ✅ Certifications